 Search engine optimization can be a complex topic to master.
 There are various types of SEO, such as on-page, off-page, and technical SEO.
 You might also be interested in SEO that targets different sizes or areas of a market.
 For example, with all of its customers coming from a small geographic area, a service business might only be interested in local SEO.
-On the other hand, a company that retails online might want to focus on national or even international SEO.
+On the other hand, a retail company might want to focus on national or even international SEO.

 We want to focus on relatively quick and simple things you can do to boost your website’s performance on search engine results pages for our purposes here.
-These SEO tips will span all the SEO types mentioned above and help you regardless of how wide an area you want your search optimization efforts to cover.
+These SEO tips will span all the SEO mentioned above and help you regardless of how wide an area you want your search optimization efforts to cover.
 Build Backlinks by contacting those Websites you link to

 1. Go back to Existing Webpages, and add Internal Links to them

-Whether it’s due to regular updates, new blog posts, or adding new product pages, the number of content pages on your website is always expanding.
+Whether it’s due to regular updates, new blog posts, or adding new product pages, the number of content pages on your website is constantly expanding.
 There will always be new pages that weren’t there when you wrote a particular page six months or a year ago.
 You may have written a page about SEO strategies six months ago, but maybe you’ve written several more pages on the subject since then.
-You should go back to those old pages and add internal links to new pages of content related to them.
-Internal linking helps your SEO because Google uses their anchor text to help it understand the context.
+You should go back to those old pages and add internal links to new content pages related to them.
+Internal linking helps your SEO because Google uses its anchor text to help it understand the context.
 Users will also appreciate links to more up-to-date content on the subject.

 2. Add your Existing Videos to Relevant Pages of Content

-Do you have an excellent video posted to your YouTube channel that you’re quite proud of?
+Do you have an excellent video posted to your YouTube channel that you’re pretty proud of?
 Embed it onto any pages of your website that are about similar subjects.
 Adding videos is a quick thing you can do since you’d be utilizing video content that already exists.
 It will help your SEO efforts in at least a couple of different ways.
 First, it gives you the opportunity for the page featuring this video to appear when the searcher clicks on the “Videos” tab at the top of their search engine results page.
 Secondly, it will boost this page under regular organic search listings.
 Boosts in organic rankings are because nothing engages visitors and keeps them on your site like video.
 Google’s ranking algorithm rewards sites that encourage visitors to hang around longer.